terrytaylorbonn/terrytaylorbonn.github.io/index.md

 - **[Wiki](https://github.com/terrytaylorbonn/auxdrone/wiki)**.
 The first place to look for udpated project info.
 - **[Google drive](https://drive.google.com/drive/folders/1HrzLExPTAL5PIKx_j_y0GJ6_RANR8Tjm)**.
 A lot of detailed .docx files (details are everything for this project).
 I am working alone without (human) assistance, so accurate, useful documentation is critical.
 - **[ziptieai.com](https://ziptieai.com)**.
 This website.
 Built with Jekyll on Github pages.
 - **[docs.ziptieai.com](https://docs.ziptieai.com)**.
 A very minimal documentation website (built with ReadTheDocs/Sphinx).
 ZiptieAI is not a product, but rather shows how to use other products.
+Therefore there is little documentation about ZiptieAi itself.

 #### **Why the name "ZiptieAI"?**